swilliams11/covid19-rapid-response-demo/other-templates/agent-template-banking/README.md

 8. [Optional] Follow [Quickstart](https://developers.google.com/maps/gmp-get-started#quickstart) to enable
 [Google Maps Places API](https://developers.google.com/places/web-service/intro) if you haven't done so.
-Go to GCP API & Services->Credentials component to create an API key for calling the Google Maps Places API (More detailed instructions are listed at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US).
+Go to GCP API & Services->Credentials component to create an API key for calling the Google Maps Places API and the Geocoding API
+(More detailed instructions are listed at [Get an API Key](https://developers.google.com/places/web-service/get-api-key?hl=en_US).
 ![Create API Key Screenshot](../../resources/create-api-key.png)

 9. Set GOOGLE_MAPS_API_KEY environment variable to the API key when deploy Cloud Function.
 (More details can be found at  [Cloud Function Updating Environment Variable](https://cloud.google.com/functions/docs/env-var#updating_environment_variables))
 ![Set Maps API Key Screenshot](../../resources/set-maps-api-key.png)

-## Integrate with COVID-19 Banking Virtual Agent Template
+## Integrate with Rapid Response Banking Virtual Agent Template

 ### Interact with the Dialogflow Console
 Type your text query input in the Dialogflow Simulator. *Please note that custom payload of response may not show up on Dialogflow Console, you can click DIAGNOSTIC INFO to get more information about the response*.